Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

 <br />
  <img src="https://imgur.com/ynybIMT.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 8b.Then you must select the server role, choose Active Directory Domain server, in the next tab select add feature.
 On the select server roles window hit next, on select features hit next, on active directory domain service hit next,then click install!
-The server has the necessary software installed but it is still not a DC yet!
+The server has the necessary software installed but it is still not a complete DC!
 </p>
 <br />
  </p>